rbaumbach/Stone/README.md

 ## How to use

 Either export the app from the Xcode project, or download the version attached in releases.
+Once you double click on it and you don't have Rosetta 2 installed, it should prompt you.
+Once the app loads you will just see a label that says "Taco" that can immediately be closed and deleted.